 - War conduct.
 Like with the White Terror, El Terror Rojo enjoys a wide range of estimates due to the difficulty of estimating war deaths and ideological implications of the debate.
 Moderately leftist Paul Preston puts it at 55,000 deaths, whereas former Francoist de la Cueva puts it at 72,000.
 Interesting enough, new research from journalist Cesar Vidal, relying on a combination of both Republicans and Nationalists, puts the toll at 110,000 with nearly 11,000 murdered in Madrid alone.
 The record of Republican violence is a grisly one, filled with war rapes, sexual mutilation, mass graves and indiscriminate shelling.
 Sorry Frankie Muniz but your dad in My Dog Skip was probably a war criminal.

 What is even more important than the record of the Spanish Republic is what would have likely happened.
 One result would have been decades of chaos.
-The infighting between moderate republican-leftists, anarchists and Communists was one of the factors that not only caused the instability prior to the Civil War, but also lead to it’s downfall as it became increasingly difficult to maintain a united front.
+The infighting between moderate republican-leftists, anarchists and Communists was one of the factors that not only caused the instability prior to the Civil War, but also lead to its downfall as it became increasingly difficult to maintain a united front.

 The likely end game of a Republican victory would have been a civil war within the Civil War.
 After Franco’s forces would have been defeated or exiled to Portugal or Morocco (likely resulting in years of continued Nationalist resistance), the various leftist factions would’ve gone at each other.
 Thousands more would’ve died in the aftermath.

 The second phase is also fairly obvious; a Communist victory and a new Communist “Third Republic.”
 (I think there’s a handy German term for this, but for some reasons it escapes me.)
 There can be really little doubt that Moscow was going to ensure that its handpicked men would reap the winnings of the war.
-Stalin was not about to send thousands of pieces in military assistance, thousands more in military advisers, spend hundreds of millions and then let some reformist democrats rule Spain, because, after all, Uncle Joe is such a nice guy.
+Stalin was not about to send military assistance, thousands in military advisers, spend hundreds of millions and then let some reformist democrats rule Spain, because, after all, Uncle Joe is such a nice guy.

 Stalin had spent years turning the Popular Front into basically a tool of his Comintern.
 Even the International Brigades were rife with Moscow paid spies and agents.
 One doesn’t have to rely on conservative or even alleged neo-Franquista scholarship.
 This is widely admitted to by historians of anarcho-syndicalist, independent leftist and Trotskyist leanings.
 Stalin said jump and the Republic said, “How high should we string up these Catholic kulaks?”